“…prayer, fasting and almsgiving which we share with you as Catholics, is a great delight for all of us”

 Dear Muslim brothers and sisters,

-On behalf of the Catholic Archdiocese of Singapore, I would like to sincerely thank you for the many years of genuine friendship and wish all our Muslim sisters and brothers a very blessed Hari Raya Aidilfitri. –
+On behalf of the Catholic Archdiocese of Singapore, I sincerely wish all of you and your families a very joyful and holy Hari Raya Aidilfitri!

 Most Rev William Goh, D. D., STL